 Workers’ compensation is a no-fault system.
 What matters is that you were injured on the job.
 As long as personal misconduct did not lead to your accident, even if you cause that accident, you should notify your supervisor or manager that you been injured.
 You then can submit a workers’ compensation claim.

 What Is Personal Misconduct?

 If you are drunk on the job and it caused an accident, or under the influence of a drug, or intentionally self-inflicted your injury, then you are not eligible for workers’ compensation.

-This is something to watch out for, in fact.
-Often, employers who want to “knock” injured employees off workers’ compensation will try to use some excuse like drug use or alcoholism as being fully or partially responsible for their injuries.
+This is something to be mindful of moving forward.
+Often, employers who want to “knock” injured employees off workers’ compensation will blame drug use or alcoholism as being fully or partially responsible for their injuries.
 If your employer tries to pull this on you, and you know it is not true, you need to contact a workers’ compensation attorney immediately.

 How Do I Report a Workplace Injury?

 If you are seriously injured, your first course of action is to seek immediate medical care.
-But if the injury does not appear to be serious, or, after you have been treated for your injury by medical technicians or a hospital, you will probably need to fill out an injury report from your supervisor.
+However, if the injury does not seem serious, or, after you have been treated for your injury by medical technicians, you will likely need to fill out an injury report from your supervisor.
 If your employer does not have such a report readily available, the Workers’ Compensation Board in Pennsylvania will send you one.